February shows announced at Mayborn Science Theater

 The Mayborn Science Theater, located on the Central Texas College campus, announced its February show lineup.
 During the month, Saturday shows, weekday matinees, laser Friday, Presidents’ Day laser light show matinees and a star tour will be offered.

-The Saturday schedule begins at 11 a.m. with “The Little Star That Could.”
+Saturday shows at the theater begin at 11 a.m. with “The Little Star That Could.”
 Meet an average yellow star searching for planets of its own to protect and warm.
 Along the way, he meets other stars, learns what makes each star special and discovers that stars combine to form clusters and galaxies.
 The audience will also learn about the planets and our solar system.

 At noon is “Kaluoka’hina: The Enchanted Reef.”
 This a one-of-a-kind tropical reef is hidden in the vast oceans of our planet and is full of adventure and mystery.
 After a volcano catastrophe, two young fish must restore the magic of their home and save the enchanted reef.
 The humorous adventure is filled with many informative details about the fantastic world under water and sharpens our awareness about preserving our environment.